How can you tell when a company has a strong culture?

 JK: We can cross-reference to see if teams with a high ENPS are achieving revenue, or other measures as well.

 This goes back to the “why” of culture.
-If you have a workplace that honours the whole person, where they feel like they can come in every day and do an amazing job, then you’ll see that reflected in revenue.
+If you have a workplace that honors the whole person, where they feel like they can come in every day and do an amazing job, then you’ll see that reflected in revenue.

 Tech & Culture